imgboost

 What Is Image Optimization?

 Image optimization is the process of reducing file size while maintaining acceptable visual quality.
-This involves:
+We cover the techniques in depth in reducing image file size without losing quality — in summary, it involves:

 Real-World Impact: Before and After